 Here at Circle of Life Animal Hospital, our staff is committed to the care and well-being of all pets staying with us.
 We have staff attending to your pet family with on-site veterinary care, during business hours, should your pet need it.
 Quite simply, we want your pet to have the best stay while their humans are on vacation!

 To ensure the health and safety of all pet guests, we require that they are current on vaccinations and free of both intestinal and external parasites to ensure the health and safety of all guests.
-All dogs must be current for parvovirus, Bordetella, distemper, influenza, and rabies.
+All dogs must be current for parvovirus, Bordetella, distemper, and rabies.
 All cats must be current on FVRCP (feline rhinotracheitis, calicivirus, and panleukopenia) and rabies.
-An annual negative fecal test is required for all animals boarding with us.
+We require a negative stool sample every 6 months for all animals boarding with us.

 It is difficult to see your pet in pain or suffering and not know what’s wrong.
 Our team provides state-of-the-art in-house diagnostics to help us learn what’s wrong and provide an accurate diagnosis.
 A quicker diagnosis leads to quicker treatment!
 We do diagnostic testing both in-house and with an outside lab so we can provide results quickly and accurately.